Skip to content

 When negotiating a Heads of Agreement, clearly distinguish between binding and non-binding clauses.
 Ensure binding clauses protect your business interests, particularly around confidentiality and exclusivity.
 Avoid premature commitments by keeping terms flexible and ensuring sufficient due diligence before finalising a formal agreement.
 Always seek legal advice to safeguard your position.

-What Is a Heads of Agreement?
+What is a Heads of Agreement?

 However, some clauses may be legally binding.
-Therefore, it is essential to read the terms of the Heads of Agreement carefully to confirm whether any of them are intended to be legally binding.
+Therefore, you should carefully read the terms of the Heads of Agreement to confirm whether any are intended to be legally binding.

 Common Legally Binding Clauses